 Compulsory Job Search.
 Compulsory Job Search 'Evaluating the Employment Impact of a Mandatory Job Search Assistance Program' estimates the impact of the British labour market program the New Deal for the Young Unemployed.
 The New Deal provides extensive job search assistance followed by other measures such as training and wage subsidies.
 By exploiting the fact that the New Deal was introduced at different times in different parts of the country, the researchers are able to isolate the impact of the program from other factors.
 They find that unemployed men are now 20% more likely to find a job than prior to the New Deal.
 By Richard Blundell, Monica Costa Dias, Costas Meghir and John Van Reenen.

 Site Upgraded to latest version.
 If any issues please contact us

-By Crisis, UK.
+By Catalyst, UK.

 Children and Social Exclusion .This paper assesses whether it is possible to discuss social exclusion as it relates to children in the US.
 John Micklewright discusses various features of US society and institutions including the measurement of poverty, analysis of children?s living standards, state versus federal responsibilities, welfare reform and the emphasis on ?personal responsibility?.
 "Social Exclusion and Children: A European view for a US debate" is published by the UK-based Centre for the Analysis of Social Exclusion.

 Social Security Reform .In this study, Karl Borden and Charles Rounds offer a proposal for the regulatory and administrative structure of individual accounts.
 The core of their proposal is the private retirement account (PRA).
 "A Proposed Legal, Regulatory, and Operational Structure for an Investment-Based Social Security System", by Karl J. Borden and Charles F. Rounds Jr, is published by the Cato Institute.